SubstructureOne/kestrel-docs/docs/Pillars/paygo.md

 are, when looked at from an individual user's perspective, truly miniscule.
 The concept of "microtransactions" has existed for some time but unfortunately has become something of a misnomer - spending $1, $5, or even
-$10+ on (usually in-game) purchases hardly qualifies as "micro"-anything.
+$10+ on in-app purchases hardly qualifies as "micro"-anything.
 Most individual transactions on the Kestrel substructure will be measured in fractions of a cent, or (for recurring storage costs) maybe a few cents per month.
-Therefore we denote these as "nanotransactions" - costs that (again, for the typical application) will be so small as to be barely noticable.
+Therefore we denote these as "nanotransactions" - costs that for the typical application will be so small as to be barely noticeable.

-## Micropayment Support via the Blockchain
+## Micropayment Support

 Nanotransactions are handled internally in the Kestrel substructure database to minimize transaction costs.
 However users still need to transfer actual money into their accounts to get started.
-Using traditional credit card payment processors, it is not feasible to accept payments of less than a few dollars.
-However with certain transaction-efficient blockchains, such as Solana, users can easily transfer amounts in the range of $0.01 to $0.10 to get started and have plenty of headroom to experiment with their fair share of Kestrel applications.

-Note that individual nanotransactions are *not* recorded on any blockchain.
-Only initial account funding transactions are supported via blockchain transactions.
-Kestrel is not a "blockchain-native" product, but happily takes advantages of blockchain features when applicable.

-Traditional payment provider support is also planned, but will require a higher minimum transaction.
+Using a traditional monthly invoice method runs into issue for the typical user as processing fees overshadow the actual service fees.
+To handle this users instead initiate one-time transfers when needed to keep their account active.

+Auto-refilling of your account, similar to how electronic car charging apps and toll road pass infrastructure typically works, is planned but not yet supported.

 ## Alternative Business Model Support